Department: UW School of Dentistry IT Services

 Data Removal (DR)

-Person(s) who remove electronic data from its originating computing system are responsible for its confidentiality and integrity.
+Individuals removing electronic data from its original computing system are responsible for its confidentiality and integrity.

 Requirement: (DR-1) Electronic data that is classified as Restricted or Confidential cannot be taken out of UW School of Dentistry facilities without the workforce member’s manager’s approval (i.e. – supervisor, director, chair, dean).